How to Perform a Brand Audit in 9 Simple Steps

 5. Review Feedback and Sales Data

-Most companies receive a lot of feedback from their customers, even when they don’t ask for it.
-But, surprisingly, many of them don’t use it to improve.
+Most companies receive a lot of feedback from customers but don’t use it to improve.

 In this step, look for trends.
 What do people like about your business?
 What improvements would they like to see?